 When the Coventry-Mores left Nice the locals missed the daily detonation and on 19 November 1876 a law “lou canoun de Miejour” was passed making the blast official thereby keeping up this peculiarly niçois tradition to this day.

-Nowadays it’s no longer a cannon but surprisingly it’s not automated either.
-Every day a large firework is manually set off in the same place as the original cannon and has been lit by the same man, Philippe Arnello, since 1992.
-During this time he has only missed it once due to a traffic jam but he has been known to set it off an hour early on April Fool’s Day! *** Update 2019: since the dreadful terrorist attack in 2016 the cannon no longer sounds on the 14th July out of respect for the victims who lost their lives.
-And it appears Mr Arnello is retiring after 27 years of service so the post of cannon blaster has been advertised in the local press.
-I can’t find any information as to whether the position has been filled but I will keep you posted!
+During this time he has only missed it once due to a traffic jam but he has been known to set it off an hour early on April Fool’s Day!
+Since the dreadful terrorist attack in 2016 the cannon no longer sounds on the 14th July out of respect for the victims who lost their lives.

 Have you heard the Nice cannon, or do you know of any similar quirky traditions?